Prince-Shivaram/Open-Minds-Quotes/Open-Minds-Quotes.md

 - **There will be many obstacles in the pursuit of your dreams.
 I had long hours of training, balancing studies and badminton.** by PV Sindhu, Indian professional badminton player

 - **What you do not want done to yourself, do not do to others.** by Confucius, chinese philosopher

+- **The purpose of our lives is to be happy** by Dalai Lama, A Monk